 - Must be in good health, no illnesses within the past 30 days.

 - Must be on a current flea treatment purchased from a veterinarian.

 What are the risks of daycare?

 While we make every effort to prevent the spread of a virus or bacteria, it cannot be completely prevented.
-This is the main reason we have strict rules about letting dogs enter daycare or even just our boarding facilities.
+This is the primary reason we have strict rules about letting dogs enter daycare or our boarding facilities.
 We ask for your help as a pet parent.
 If you notice any changes in your dog that may indicate they might be getting an illness, please seek veterinarian help and do not return to daycare until resolved.

 Like contact sports for humans, daycare is similar, except these participants are playing the game with their teeth and claws.
 The more active a player, the more likely they could get scratches or other injuries.
 There is a playgroup supervisor with the dogs at all times, but sometimes things do happen.
-When incident do arise, all injuries will be triaged and owners will be contacted.
+When incidents do arise, all injuries will be triaged and owners will be contacted.
 All treatment is at owner’s expense.